esteban-russi/customer-churn-and-personalisation/README.md

-# Proactive Customer Retention with AI
+# From Churn Prediction to Personalisation with AI
 ![Project Banner](figures/banner.png)
 This repository contains the end-to-end solution that tackles customer churn for Vodafone by developing a comprehensive AI retention system.